SMSpp-Project/tools/README.md

 ### Unit Commitment solver

 `ucblock_solver` does not add any tool-specific command-line option to the basic ones.
-The input netCDF file may be either a problem file (containing the Block, BlockConfig and BlockSolverConfig) or a Block file; in the latter case, if `-B` and/or `-S` are not provided, default configurations are used.
+The input netCDF file may be either a Block file or a problem file, of which only the Block is used, the configuration always coming from `-B` and `-S`.
+The default configuration solves the UCBlock with HiGHSMILPSolver; `-B InnerBCfg.txt` chooses the formulation of the units and of the network, which is needed, e.g., by the instances whose objective contains a PolyhedralFunction.
+Once installed, `ucblock_solver` also installs an example instance under `share/SMS++_tools/ucblock_solver/examples` and a man page.

 ### TwoStageStochasticBlock solver